millsp/ts-toolbelt/README.md

   </a>
 </p>

-We are a community that answers the question to **"How can I do this in TypeScript?"**.
-Everyone is welcome to come ask questions about types.
-We welcome beginners and advanced developers to come take part. **Welcome!**
+We are a community and a knowledge base.
+Everyone is welcome to ask questions about types.
+If you are stuck or you misunderstand something, you came to the right place!.
+We welcome beginners and advanced developers to come take part.
+**Welcome!**

 ## Getting Started